dotnet-architecture/eShopOnContainers/README.md

 <img src="img/xamarin-mobile-App.png">

 > ### Note on tested Docker Containers/Images
-> The development and testing of this project was (as of Dec.
-2016) done <b>only on Docker Linux containers</b> running in development machines with "Docker for Windows" and the default Hyper-V Linux VM (MobiLinuxVM) installed by "Docker for Windows".
+> The development and testing of this project was (as of January 2017) done <b>only on Docker Linux containers</b> running in development machines with "Docker for Windows" and the default Hyper-V Linux VM (MobiLinuxVM) installed by "Docker for Windows".
 The <b>Windows Containers scenario has not been tested</b>, but the application should be able to run on Windows Containers, as well, as the .NET Core services have also been tested running on plain Windows (with no Docker).
 The app was also partially tested on "Docker for Mac" using a development MacOS machine with .NET Core and VS Code installed.
 However, that is still a scenario using Linux containers running on the VM setup in the Mac by the "Docker for Windows" setup.